French, German leaders meet amid rift over energy, economy | Headlines

 French government spokesman Olivier Veran said Scholz' s visit shows both countries' ability “sometimes to be able to get over difficulties ... when the priorities of one country do not necessarily converge with the priorities of the other.”
 “The strength of the French-German couple is to always be able to get along together and move Europe forward,” he added.

 French-German divergences are not unusual.
-The countries, home to the eurozone's biggest economies, are used to having different stances on defense, energy and other topics.
+The countries, home to the eurozone's biggest economies, are used to having different stances on defence, energy and other topics.

 “My wish has always been to preserve European unity and also the friendship and the alliance between France and Germany,” Macron said last week in Brussels before an EU meeting.
 “I think it's not good for Germany nor for Europe that it isolates itself,” he added.